Who can apply for IAC membership? IAC Priority Groups.

 You will be required to upload a photo of a recognized identification card (Status Card, Band Card/Band Documents, Inuit ID/Land Claim organizations or Métis membership).

 We understand that not all First Nations peoples desire to be registered and we acknowledge that the Indian Act is outdated.
 If you do not have status/band identification, you may explain why and describe yourself in a way that demonstrates that you are Indigenous and connected to an Indigenous community and related to living Indigenous people.
-This may require you to include specific names of community and relatives.
+This may require you to include specific names and contact information of community and relatives.

 We also understand that not all people who self identify as Indigenous fit into the identities/communities that we have defined above.
-In compliance with our mandate to prioritize Indigenous women and on reserve artists, we choose to dedicate the majority of our resources to people who identify as part of those specific communities.
+In compliance with our mandate to prioritize Indigenous women and artists on reserves, we choose to dedicate the majority of our resources to people who identify as part of those specific communities.
 Should our resources grow in the future, we will review and possibly expand our acceptance requirements.

 Your identification will be deleted from our possession.
 We do not keep copies of anyone’s identification once an application membership has been approved.
 Your postal address, email address and phone number will remain on file and you consent to this retention and understand any risks when you apply for IAC membership.